nerodrakar/PAREPY/framework_sampling.md

 Example 5
 {: .label .label-yellow }

 <p align = "justify">In the context of Monte Carlo Sampling (MCS), now the task involves simultaneously generating samples for two variables: one following a normal distribution and the other a maximum Gumbel distribution.
-Employing the sampling function, the first variable, characterized by a normal distribution, is assigned parameters such as mean (e.g., 10) and standard deviation (e.g., 2).
+Employing the <code>sampling</code> function, the first variable, characterized by a normal distribution, is assigned parameters such as mean (e.g., 10) and standard deviation (e.g., 2).
 Simultaneously, for the second variable, governed by a maximum Gumbel distribution, the sampling function utilizes assigned parameters like mean (e.g., 5) and standard deviation (e.g., 2). </p>

 ```python